mommy003/PRSice_use/README.md

 --fastscore  \
 --out output
 ```
-User can include covariate in the model to estimate PGS/PRS by adding following flags
+User can include covariate in the model to estimate PGS/PRS by adding following flags.
+In this practice we did not consider covariates.
 ```
 --cov covar.txt \
 --cov-col age,sex,PC1-PC10 \